-In a retrospective case series of 21 patients with MRI-confirmed lumbar disc degeneration and refractory low back pain/non-radicular low back pain, 18 (86%) of patients experienced 70% or greater improvements in pain and function (8) at 1-year follow up.
-Patients underwent 3 Prolotherapy treatment sessions at 1–3 weeks apart, which included injections at the ligamento-periosteal junctions at the origin and insertion of the posterior sacroiliac ligaments, iliolumbar ligaments, facet joint capsules, and supraspinous and interspinous ligaments (all bilaterally).
+Returning to the research we cited above, in a retrospective case series of 21 patients with MRI-confirmed lumbar disc degeneration and refractory low back pain/non-radicular low back pain, 18 (86%) of patients experienced 70% or greater improvements in pain and function (3) at 1-year follow up.
+Patients underwent 3 Prolotherapy treatment sessions at 1–3 weeks apart, which included injections at the ligament-periosteal junctions at the origin and insertion of the posterior sacroiliac ligaments, iliolumbar ligaments, facet joint capsules, and supraspinous and interspinous ligaments (all bilaterally).
 Injections were done under fluoroscopic guidance.

 Sacroiliac joint-mediated pain

-A 2010 paper published in the Journal of alternative and complementary medicine (11) compared the pain relief effects of Prolotherapy to corticosteroid injection.
+A 2010 paper published in the Journal of Alternative and Complementary Medicine (15) compared the pain relief effects of Prolotherapy to corticosteroid injection.
 At 15 months, 58% of the patients treated with Prolotherapy reported that more than half of their pain was relieved, which was statistically significant compared with only 10% in the corticosteroid group who reported that same level of pain relief.
 The researchers here concluded: “Intra-articular Prolotherapy provided significant relief of sacroiliac joint pain, and its effects lasted longer than those of steroid injections.
 Further studies are needed to confirm the safety of the procedure and to validate an appropriate injection protocol.”